 If you prefer to feed a canned food, we recommend Weruva (Paw LickinChicken), Wellness, and Before Grain.
 Do not buy low-end commercial food that contains poultry by-product meal, corn or corn gluten meals, or wheat.
 Remember, cats are carnivores and all dry and canned foods are inferior to a raw diet.

 Because a new environment is stressful, offer three wet feedings a day for the first 2 weeks.
 At four months, reduce the wet feedings to twice daily, then once daily at 6 months.
 Ensure dry food and fresh water is available at all times.
-Please contact your veterinarian or me if your kitten does not eat for more than a day when you first bring it home.
+Please contact your veterinarian or me if your kitten does not eat for more than a day and a half when you first bring it home.

 When selecting your bowls, always use ceramic, glass or stainless steel.
 Plastics retain bacteria that can lead to a number of health issues including dermatitis.
 We highly discourage automatic feeders and waters.
 These become a breeding ground for bacteria.
 The fountains that have filters are wonderful for your new pet.